mightyhorst/tabcorp_client_angular/README.md

 Following *BDD* we already have enough for some *e2e tests* using protractor:

-`As a user, I want a Flickr list page`
+`As a user, I want a Book list page`
 ```
 * Go to the home page at '/'
-* Expect to see 'Flickr Angular App'
+* Expect to see 'Book Angular App'
 * Expect the 'All Photos' sidebar to be active
 ```

-`As a user, I want a Flickr details page`
+`As a user, I want a Book details page`
 ```
 * Go to the details page at /flickr/{mockImageId}
 * Expect to see the title 'Mock Title'